-Using your guitar amp or pedals, you can reproduce the sound effects of your greatest idols.
-Korg, mesa boogie, reverb, modulation … up to you!
+Using your guitar amp or pedals, you can reproduce the sound effects and tones of your greatest idols.
+Korg, mesa boogie, reverb, modulation ... up to you!

-It should first be understood that the sound will vary depending on the guitar you have decided to buy.
-The length of the neck and the typo of wood play on the sound (mahogany, spruce, oak, maple, rosewood, abene …).
+It should first be understood that your tonal quality will vary depending on the guitar you have decided to buy.
+The length of the neck and the type of wood play on the sound (mahogany, spruce, oak, maple, rosewood, abene ...).

 Don't hesitate to invest in a slightly more expensive guitar but that will have a sound you prefer.

-It will help you obtain the sound effects desired on the guitar by moving around the boutons.
-Between the tremolos and the reverberation, it is up to you to judge which effects you want to add to your guitar.
+It will help you obtain the sound effects desired on the guitar by moving around the buttons between the tremolos and the reverberation.
+It is up to you to judge which effects you want to add to your guitar.
 You can also use overdrive and distortion or saturation.

 In any case, do not choose the first amp that passes!

 Sound can also be transform with small boxes: pedals are installed between your guitar and your amp using jack cables.
-They’re called this way because the guitarist can control them directly with his foot and does not prevent him from playing.
+They're called this way because the guitarist can control them directly with his foot and they do not prevent him from playing.

 Two kinds of pedals are available.
-If you play very rarely outside your home or apartment, you can very well acquire several pedals in time.
+If you play very rarely outside your home or apartment, there's no need to get more than a couple of pedals.